bryanoliveira/bryanoliveira.github.io/posts/2021-03-cellular-automata.md

 You may want to set the number of available threads when running in CPU.
 For that, set the environment variable `OMP_NUM_THREADS` (e.g. `env OMP_NUM_THREADS=8 ./automata -r`).

 If your GPU has enough VRAM (>= 8 GB), you may be able to reproduce the Meta-Toad simulation above.
-Run `./automata -r -x 12300 -y 12300 -p 0 -f patterns/meta-toad.rle` to try it out!
+Run `./automata -r -x 12300 -y 12300 -p 0 -f patterns/meta-toad.rle --skip-frames 80` to try it out!

 ### Runtime Controls